Generic orbits and type isolation in the Gurarij space: The Gurarij space

 Conversely, assume that $\bG[E]$ exists.
 Then the set of $n$-types over $E$ realised in $\bG[E]$ is dense (by \autoref{lem:GurarijTarskiVaught}), and they are all isolated. \end{proof}

 Model theorists will recognise \autoref{prp:AtomicGurarijExistence} as the usual criterion for the existence of an atomic model, and as such it is in no way particular to Banach spaces.
-In the specific context of Banach spaces, however, it can be improves as follows.
+In the specific context of Banach spaces, however, it can be improved, yielding \autoref{thm:AtomicGurarijExistence}.